StatisticalPopulationGenomics-2ndEd/moments/example1/README.md

 ### Simulating data with msprime

-We suppose we sample 30 individuals from each population A and B.
-We'll simulate 500 1Mb sequences, aggregating across replicates to construct the SFS and to approximate the process of creating bootstrapped replicate spectra.
+We suppose we sample 30 individuals from each population A and B. We'll simulate 500 1Mb sequences, aggregating across replicates to construct the SFS and to approximate the process of creating bootstrapped replicate spectra.
+The python script used for simulating data is [simulate_data.py](simulate_data.py).

 Visualize the marginal spectra:
 ```python